RELEVANT CHAPTERS

 An authorised person is someone who is:

-- not formally authorised under MCA 2005, but CMBC and any person who is authorised under MCA 2005 to make personal welfare decisions for the adult agree they are a suitable person to receive and manage a direct payment on the individual’s behalf; or
+- not formally authorised under the MCA 2005, but CMBC and any person who is authorised under the MCA 2005 to make personal welfare decisions for the person agree they are a suitable person to receive and manage a direct payment on the person’s behalf; or

 In order to determine who is a suitable person to undertake the role of authorised person, CMBC will consider all relevant circumstances on a case by-case basis.